 [OUTLINE OF A NARRATIVE ESSAY]

-Topic (What are you writing about?): \\\\\
+Topic (What are you writing about?):

+Introduction

-- Short background (history or details): \\\\\\
+Short background (history or details):

-- Attention-getter: \\\\\\

 Beginning of Event

-- What was the conflict? \\\\\\
+What was the conflict?

-- What did you do? \\\\\\

-- What challenges or surprises happened? \\\\\\

 Rising Action

-- What did you do? \\\\\\ - What challenges or surprises happened? \\\\\\\
+What did you do?
+What challenges or surprises happened?

 Climax

+How did the problem come to a head?
+How did you address the problem?

 Resolution

 What was the result?

-What did you learn?
-How did the experience affect you?

-Lesson Title: Narrative Essay Theme: Writing Lesson Number: L3-L068 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify the features of a narrative essay.
-Use an outline to draft a 5-paragraph narrative essay.
-Write an essay relevant to the topic with well-organised ideas.
-Use appropriate vocabulary and grammar when writing.
-Preparation None Time.
-40 minutes
+Lesson Title: Narrative Essay Theme: Writing Lesson Number: L3-L068 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Identify the features of a narrative essay.
+2. Use an outline to draft a 5-paragraph narrative essay.
+3. Write an essay relevant to the topic with well-organised ideas.
+4. Use appropriate vocabulary and grammar when writing.
+Preparation None